 for a wallet, the demographic is journalists.

-The concept was based on tradition and secrets.
+The concept was based on Fleet Street in London

 Handmade project Design a vinyl album cover

 which included a table fan, glow sticks and slow